martin-olivier/ZiAPI/docs/general/MODULES.md

 ## `IPostProcesserModule`

-The `PostProcess()` is the method invoked on a response.
+The `PostProcess()` is the method invoked on a response after the handler is called.
 You can use post-processors to modify the response after it is generated (serializing the body, logging the response, etc...).

 ```c++
 virtual void PostProcess(http::Context &ctx, http::Response &res) = 0;